Camerons Brewery: Public listing and acquisition trail

 A controlling interest was acquired in John J Hunt, which owned the Ebor Brewery in York and Scarborough & Whitby Breweries along with 221 licensed public houses for around £400,000 in 1953.
 In 1956 J Fryer & Sons of Brompton-on-Swale was acquired.
 In 1959 the West Auckland Brewery was acquired with 80 licensed public houses.
+The company owned around 700 public houses by 1960.

-In 1961 Russell & Wrangham of Malton was acquired with 90 licensed public houses.
+In 1961 Russell & Wrangham of Malton, with 90 licensed public houses. was acquired from Tetley Walker.
 By 1967 the company had a market capitalization of £6.7 million, or £106 million in 2013 prices.
 In 1971, John Watson Cameron retired as managing director, although he remained as executive chairman, and his son, John Martin Cameron, became managing director.
 Cameron's introduced its own "lager" brand, Icegold, in 1972.
 Icegold was top fermented and actually a very pale ale rather than an authentic lager.